philkrie/RSAEncryptor/README.md

 # RSAEncryptor
-RSA Encryptor made for UO Math Reading with Eric Hogle.
+RSA Encryptor made for fun during a UO Math Department reading with Eric Hogle.
 Encrypts and decrypts messages without using any Java libraries for encryption!